Develop a buyer’s guide to educate your startup’s sales team and customers – TechCrunch

 This is especially the case when a solution doesn’t have many reference points and its significance may not be obvious.

 My view is simple — some buyers could use a walkthrough of the buying process.
-If you are building a singular product in a nascent market and necessitates forward-looking customers, and want to drastically shorten sales cycles, I have a proposal: Create a buyer’s guide.
+If you are building a singular product in a nascent market that necessitates forward-looking customers and want to drastically shorten sales cycles, I have a proposal: Create a buyer’s guide.

 A buyer’s guide is essentially a prescriptive summary that provides an understandable overview of how a customer may buy your solution.

+A buyer’s guide is essentially a prescriptive summary that provides an understandable overview of how a customer may buy your solution.
 What does your product actually do?
 Is it secure?
 How would you implement the technology?
 What does it replace, if anything?
-It should be short, simple, and speak the customer’s language.
-It also acts as a sales enabling tool.
+It should be short, simple and speak the customer’s language.
+It also acts as a sales-enabling tool.
 Sales teams, especially at smaller startups, can review the guide quarterly and analyze what is and isn’t working as the company goes to market.

 Here is how to put together a buyer’s guide, including what to sort out before you type a single word.